elastic/crawler/docs/features/CRAWLER_DIRECTIVES.md

 Nofollow links are HTML links that instruct the crawler to not follow the URL.

-The web crawler will not follow links that include `rel="nofollow"` (i.e. will not add links to the crawl queue).
+The web crawler will not follow links that include `rel="nofollow"` (that is, will not add links to the crawl queue).
 The link does not prevent the web crawler from indexing the page in which it appears.

 #### Template